 You don’t want to buy a mask only to find that it doesn’t fit the requirements so you can be sure your masks are appropriate by checking out Disney’s mask requirements on the official website here!

 People have created some nifty tools since we all started wearing masks every day!
 Our favorite mask accessory (mask-essory?) are ear savers.
 The small plastic piece attaches to your mask loops and relieves tension at the back of your head.
 This can be a lifesaver for those of you who are prone to headaches.

-We also found mask chains to be handy.
-The chain attaches to your mask so it will remain hanging around your neck when you remove it.
-This is really fantastic for kiddos who like to fuss with their face coverings.
-We also found them convenient when eating.
-You can quickly de-mask and take a bite without having to find a pocket to shove it in.
+We also found mask chains to be handy as the chain attaches to your mask so it will remain hanging around your neck when you remove it.
+This is really fantastic for kiddos who tend to fuss with their face coverings and we even like to keep it around ourselves to make it convenient when we’re eating or walking between indoor and outdoor locations.

 Bring an Extra…or Two…or Three!

-You don’t know how many masks we’ve seen left abandoned on a bench or drifting toward the bottom of the tracks on Expedition Everest.
-You’re bound to lose at least one mask on your trip.
-If you don’t lose them, they will get dirty and need to be cleaned!
+We’ve seen quite a few masks abandoned on a bench or drifting toward the bottom of the tracks on Expedition Everest so anticipate that you’ll likely lose at least one mask on your trip.
+And, even if you don’t lose them, they will get dirty and need to be cleaned!

-Bring at least one or two extra masks in your park bag.
-These will be your back-up if you drop one on the ground and need a sanitary mask.
-We also advise bringing some disposable masks to wear while you’re washing masks and other times you may need them.
-Every Disney World resort has laundry onsite that you can use to clean your masks!
+So, bring at least one or two extra masks in your park bag.
+These will be your backups if you drop one on the ground and need a sanitary mask.
+And, we also advise bringing some disposable masks to wear while you’re washing masks (remember that every Disney World resort has laundry onsite) and other times you may need them.

 Extra Tip: Bring something to store your masks in!
 You’ll want to keep your face coverings sanitized and separate from other items in your bag.
 Pack them in Ziploc bags, an eyeglasses case, or cleaned out pockets.